-- Jato is very fast!
-The Jato is intended for experienced users with a high level of skill.
+- The Slayer Pro 4X4 is very fast!
+It is intended for experienced users with a high level of skill.
 The TRX 3.3 Racing Engine is extremely powerful and may require skilled driving to maintain control.
-Children under 16 years of age and inexperienced drivers should not operate the Jato without the supervision of a responsible and knowledgeable (experienced) adult. - Model engine fuel is dangerous and highly poisonous.
+Children under 16 years of age and inexperienced drivers should not operate the Slayer Pro 4X4 without the supervision of a responsible and knowledgeable (experienced) adult. - Model engine fuel is dangerous and highly poisonous.
 Always follow all directions and precautions printed on the fuel container.
 Model engine fuel is poisonous to humans and animals.
 Drinking the fuel can cause blindness and death.
-Handle with care and respect. - Model engine fuel, especially when in a fuel dispensing bottle, may look like a cool drink to a child.
+Handle with care and respect. - · Model engine fuel, especially when in a fuel dispensing bottle, may look like a cool drink to a child.
 Keep all fuel out of the reach of children at all times.
 Do not place fuel containers on the ground where children can reach them while you are driving. - Model engine fuel is flammable.
-Never allow smoking, sparks, heat or flame in the presence of fuel or fuel vapors. - The engine, brakes, and exhaust system may become extremely hot during use.
-Be careful not to touch the parts, especially when refueling or stopping the engine. - Prolonged exposure to the engine exhaust can be harmful.
+Never allow smoking, sparks, heat, or flame in the presence of fuel or fuel vapors. - The engine, brakes, and exhaust system may become extremely hot during use.
+Be careful not to touch these parts, especially when refueling or stopping - Prolonged exposure to the engine exhaust can be harmful.
 Avoid breathing the engine exhaust.
-Always run your Jato outdoors, in a well-ventilated area.
-Never run the engine indoors. - Do not operate your Jato at night, or anytime your line of sight to the model may be obstructed or impaired in any way. - Never operate your Jato in crowds of people or busy pedestrian areas.
-Jato is very fast and could cause injury to those unaware of its presence.
-Keep small children at a safe distance away from the operating area. - · Do not kink the antenna wire.
+Always run your Slayer Pro 4X4 outdoors, in a wellventilated area.
+Never run the engine indoors. - Do not operate your Slayer Pro 4X4 at night, or anytime your line of sight to the model may be obstructed or impaired in any way. - Never operate your Slayer Pro 4X4 in crowds of people or busy pedestrian areas.
+Slayer Pro 4X4 is very fast and could cause injury to those unaware of its presence.
+Keep small children at a safe distance away from the operating area. - Because Slayer Pro 4X4 is controlled by radio, it is subject to radio interference from many sources beyond your control.
+Since radio interference can cause momentary loss of control, always allow a safety margin in all directions around your model to prevent collisions. - Do not kink the antenna wire.
 Kinks in the antenna wire will reduce range. - The engine can be loud.
 If the noise makes you uncomfortable, wear ear protection.
 Be considerate of your neighbors by not running your model early in the morning or late in the evening. - Do not cut the antenna "stinger" or any other part of the antenna wire.
-Cutting the antenna will reduce range. - Extend the antenna as far as possible for maximum range.
-Wrapping or coiling the antenna wire should be avoided. - Do not allow the antenna wire to extend outside the body without the protection of an antenna tube, or the antenna wire may incur crash damage that could reduce range. - Because Jato is controlled by radio, it is subject to radio interference from many sources beyond your control.
-Since radio interference can cause momentary loss of control, always allow a safety margin in all directions around your model to prevent collisions. - · Most importantly, use good common sense at all times.
+Cutting the antenna will reduce range. - Do not allow the antenna wire to extend outside the body without the protection of an antenna tube, or the antenna wire may incur crash damage that could reduce range. - You must extend the antenna wire in the model as far as possible for maximum range.
+In doing so, the antenna wire will be extended outside of the